Yuri05/developer-docs/NET-specifics/unit-and-integration-testing.md

 # BDDHelper

 As discussed in the introduction, we use also use the extensions from [BDDHelper](https://github.com/Open-Systems-Pharmacology/OSPSuite.BDDHelper) in our tests.
-It is strongly recommended to use the hereby available functionalities instead of simple NUnit Asserts, for consistency, but also because some things are centrally implemented in these functions.  (like comparison tolerance for values for example)
+It is strongly recommended to use the hereby available functionalities instead of simple NUnit Asserts, for consistency, but also because some things are centrally implemented in these functions, like comparison tolerance for values for example.

-So please write
+So please write:

 ```
 [Observation]